CAcertOrg/cacert-infradocs/docs/systems/test2.rst

 .. todo::

-   check whether the openssl configuration files on test are equal to those in http://svn.cacert.org/CAcert/SystemAdministration/signer/ssl/
+   check whether the openssl configuration files on test2 are equal to those in http://svn.cacert.org/CAcert/SystemAdministration/signer/ssl/

 Apache httpd configuration